tendermint/tendermint/spec/abci/client-server.md

 encoded ABCI message is 65535 bytes long, the length-prefixed message would be like 0x02FFFF....

-The benefit of using this `varint` encoding over the old version (where integers were encoded as `<len of len><big endian len>` is that it is the standard way to encode integers in Protobuf.
-It is also generally shorter.

 As noted above, this prefixing does not apply for GRPC.

 An ABCI server must also be able to support multiple connections, as